 Explore the scenic beauty and rich history of the Peak District National Park and its surrounding areas.
 Based for four nights in Derby, you will discover the charming spa town of Buxton, renowned for its supposedly curative waters and its many historic buildings.
 Visits to one of England’s finest stately homes, Chatsworth House, and the Grade I listed Calke Abbey, an 18th century mansion in the care of the National Trust, are also included, as is the chance to experience the nostalgic joy of Crich Tramway Village, with its recreated Edwardian street scenes and working trams.

 4 nights in Derby (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home for your journey to Derby and the Holiday Inn Derby Riverlights (4T).
+Titan’s VIP door-to-door travel service collects you from home for your journey to Derby and the Holiday Inn Derby Riverlights (4T) (2017) or Jurys Inn Derby (3T) (2018).
 We aim for you to arrive at the hotel between 4pm and 5pm, where there will be time to settle into your room before dinner this evening.

 Day 2 Buxton - Bakewell - Chatsworth House